apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/reusable-content-with-pieces.md

 > **Always specify the size.** Loading a large version of the image for an index view like this just slows down your site.
 See [adding editable content to pages](adding-editable-content-to-pages.html) for more information about image sizes.
 >

+### Filtering the list of people

+Before long you'll start wanting to filter this list of people, taking advantage of joins, tags and other field types.
+This is easy to do thanks to the new built-in [cursor filters for most schema fields](../intermediate/cursors.html). `apostrophe-pieces-pages` offers a `piecesFilters` option that automatically takes advantage of these.
+This is a fine time to read the [cursors tutorial](../intermediate/cursors.html) to learn all about it.

 ### Creating custom templates for individual people

 Next we'll want to override the `show.html` template as well.
 This is the template that displays just one profile in detail: